nicodewet/mvnz/README.md

 I needed to fix a couple of additional aspects:

 1. The URL would return media type for text/plain, so I had to make the implementation liberal enough to accept this (it would not do so by default).
-2. It was unsurprising that the generated XmlCompany model was not going to work, as it expected JSON, so I had to create an ActualXmlCompany type with JAXB annotations.
+2. It was unsurprising that the generated XmlCompany model was not going to work, as the generated implementation expected JSON, so I had to create an ActualXmlCompany type with JAXB annotations.
 3. I had to modify the generated ApiClient class to use Jaxb2RootElementHttpMessageConverter so that the chosen library (RestTemplate) could deserialize the XML we would receive.
 4. I had to fix a tricky Spring Boot XML runtime library dependency issue.